Pension withdrawal tax calculator

 Pension withdrawal

-Enter the cash lump sum amount you want to take from your pension pot within the tax year 06 Apr 2023 to 05 Apr 2024
+Enter the lump sum amount you want to take from your pension pot within the tax year 6 Apr 2024 to 5 Apr 2025.

 This could include any salary, state pension and income from a defined benefit pension scheme but excludes savings and dividend income.

-We assume the maximum amount of tax-free cash you can take from your total pension pot is 25%.
+We assume the maximum tax-free lump sum you can take from your total pension pot is 25%.

-Have you previously taken tax free cash from this pension?
+Have you previously taken a tax-free lump sum from this pension?

 What does uncrystallised mean?

-• If you have only taken UFPLS UFPLS Tooltip withdrawals, and/or pension withdrawals that included 25% tax-free cash, then your uncrystallised pension pot is simply your remaining pension pot.
+• If you have only taken UFPLS UFPLS Tooltip withdrawals, and/or pension withdrawals that included a 25% tax-free lump sum, then your uncrystallised pension pot is simply your remaining pension pot.

-• If you've previously taken pension withdrawals which were made up of more than 25% tax free cash, then you will have money within your pension that will now be fully subject to income tax when you withdraw again.
+• If you've previously taken pension withdrawals which were made up of more than a 25% tax-free lump sum, then you will have money within your pension that will now be fully subject to income tax when you withdraw again.
 This is because you've already used your tax-free allowance on this money.
 The money is now fully subject to income tax and is known as your 'crystallised pension pot or drawdown pot'.

-• The remaining money in your pension, if any, is known as your ‘uncrystallised pension pot'.
-You can still take 25% tax-free cash on any withdrawals from this pot.
+• The remaining money in your pension, if any, is known as your 'uncrystallised pension pot'.
+You can still take 25% tax-free on any lump sum withdrawals from your uncrystallised pension pot, providing this is within your lump sum allowance.

 Results are based on the assumption that this total includes all defined contribution pension pots you hold.